soliteapay/xjc-documentation-annotation-plugin/README.md

 Note to fillumina's version 2.0+:
 =================================

-Mavenized refactored and added some tests.
+Mavenized, refactored and fixed some bugs related to empty entities.
+A simple java test suite has been added also.

 The following is the original comments by Hubbitus [Hubbitus / xjc-documentation-annotation-plugin](https://github.com/Hubbitus/xjc-documentation-annotation-plugin):